-Get ready to listen: The N&O is now on Amazon Echo and other devices
+Get ready to listen: The N&O is now on Amazon Echo, Google Home and more

 That means the reporters you trust to keep you up-to-date on state and local lawmakers, your kids’ schools, area businesses, the Triangle arts scene and your favorite teams have yet another way to keep you informed.

-You’ll be able to hear our top stories from Alexa starting at 6 a.m.
+You’ll be able to hear our top stories from Alexa and Google Home, starting at 6 a.m.
 Monday through Friday.
 Just listen while you’re getting ready for your day.
+You can also find us on Apple Podcasts, Spotify, Stitcher, iHeartRadio, Overcast and on our website, newsobserver.com/listen.

+Prefer to read us yourself?
+You can still do that at newsobserver.com or, dare we say it, on the printed page.

 The three-minute update includes the day’s weather and five or six stories that will keep you on top of what’s happening in the Triangle.

 Follow the steps below or watch the video above to see how to set up your Amazon Echo, including the Dot and Spot, to receive The N&O briefing.
-Trust us, it’s simple.

-Don’t have an Amazon device?
-That’s OK, you can hear our audiocast on your Apple Podcast app (it came already installed on your phone), Stitcher, Spotify and Google Play.
-What about Google Home?
-We’ll be there soon.
-Prefer to read us yourself?
-You can still do that at newsobserver.com or, dare we say it, on the printed page.

 How to get The News & Observer on your Amazon device:

-▪ Go to the Amazon app on your phone (or if you’re just getting started with Alexa, download it).
+▪ Go to the Amazon Alexa app on your phone (or if you’re just getting started with Alexa, download it).

 ▪ Tap the menu in the upper left corner and select “skills.”

-Note: Editors’ note: This article originally published on Feb.
-23, 2018, and was updated on July, 29, 2019.